 - Be positive.
 Say to yourself, "I studied enough, so I know I'll be OK."

-The best recipe for alleviating feelings of panic is to be prepared.
+The best recipe for alleviating feelings of panic is preparation.
 If you've reviewed the material often enough, you can have butterflies in your stomach and still feel confident that you'll pull through.